Romantic Things to Do in Milford PA: 1880’s Celebrity Hideout With Poignant Relic

 The Columns, Pike County Historical Society, Milford PA

-VISIT: Pike County Historical Society at the Columns
+VISIT: Pike County Historical Society at the Columns Museum

-This is the final resting place for one of the most historic flags in US history: the one used to cradle President Abraham Lincoln’s head after he was shot.
-You can behold this bloodstained relic among a great number of really strange artifacts.
-How did the flag get to this out of the way place, you ask?
+Inconceivably, the Pike County Historical Society at the Columns is the final resting place of a relic of major historical significance.
+On display is one of the most historic flags in US history: The one used to cradle President Abraham Lincoln’s head after he was shot.
+You can behold this bloodstained piece of cloth among a great number of really strange artifacts.

 How Did the Bloody American Flag Banner Get Here?